 Remember the good old days.
 You are lying out in the sun.
 Baby oil was glistening all over your body.
 A bottle of sun-in or lemon juice spritzed on your hair.

-Yes, that was the time people were unaware of the skin-aging effects caused by the sun.
+Yes, that was when people were unaware of the skin-aging effects caused by the sun.
 It's called premature aging.
-It isn't until you are later in life that you discovered that the sun promotes faster aging.
+It isn't until you are later in life that you discover that the sun promotes faster aging.
 This is because sun rays cause spots to appear.

 Overexposure to the sun causes rough skin, age spots, and loss of elasticity.